eob/eob.github.com/_posts/2013-01-22-celebrity-as-parable.markdown

 the same outcome.

 I'm not claiming that there is nothing special about Steve Jobs or Bill Gates, just that these men are not *singularly* gifted.
-And if we're to believe the [Gladwell's message in Outlers](http://www.amazon.com/Outliers-Story-Success-Malcolm-Gladwell/dp/0316017930?ie=UTF8&tag=httpwwwedward-20), the mountain has as much, if not more, impact on the trajectory as the shape of
+And if we're to believe [Gladwell's message in Outlers](http://www.amazon.com/Outliers-Story-Success-Malcolm-Gladwell/dp/0316017930?ie=UTF8&tag=httpwwwedward-20), the mountain has as much, if not more, impact on the trajectory as the shape of